2025 Australian Open

 The 2025 Australian Open was a Grand Slam level tennis tournament held at Melbourne Park from 12 to 26 January 2025.
 It was the 113th edition of the Australian Open, the 57th in the Open Era, and the first major of the year.
 The tournament consisted of events for professional players in singles, doubles and mixed doubles.
 Junior and wheelchair players competed in singles and doubles tournaments.

 Jannik Sinner defeated Alexander Zverev and successfully defended the men's singles title.
 Madison Keys won the women's singles champion, after defeating two-time defending champion Aryna Sabalenka in the final.

 The 2025 Australian Open became the first Australian Open to present pickleball.
 From January 24 to the 26th the AO Pickleball Slam tournament was held.
 Over in prize money was awarded to some of Australia's top professional pickleball players.

+Additionally, the inaugural 1 Point Slam was held, in which Omar Jasika defeated Priscilla Hon in the final for a total of $60,000 in prize money.